pallet/pallet.github.com/blog/_posts/2013-04-29-alembic-classpath-control-library.md

 away the state of your REPL.

-Chas Emerick's [pomegranate](https://github.com/cemerick/pomegranate) provides all the functionality required to add dependencies to you classpath, but comes at the cost of introducing a boatload of dependencies that may conflict with your project's own dependencies.
+Chas Emerick's [pomegranate](https://github.com/cemerick/pomegranate) provides all the functionality required to add dependencies to your classpath in a running JVM instance, but comes at the cost of introducing a boatload of dependencies that may conflict with your project's own dependencies.

 [Alembic](https://github.com/pallet/alembic) is a new library that solves this by using [classlojure](https://github.com/flatland/classlojure) to put